What Is Retention Rate?

 - Re-engage with your users after they leave the app – you can do this via customized push or toast notifications

-- Identify bottlenecks to offer a premium user experience – such as functionality and better onboarding
+- Identify bottlenecks or blockers to offer a premium user experience – such as functionality and better onboarding

 Publishers should look beyond user acquisition and make sure they pull out all the stops to create an app experience that users will want to come back to over the short and long term.